Site last updated: Sunday, December 22, 2024

 The entrance to the Butler Farm Show grounds is blocked by security during preparation for former president Donald Trump's Saturday rally on Friday, Oct.
 4. Morgan Phillips/Butler Eagle

-U.S. Rep. Mike Kelly, R-16th, says the security at Saturday, Oct.
-5, campaign rally for President Donald Trump is significantly greater than it had been at the July 13 rally at the same Connoquenessing Township venue.
+U.S. Rep. Mike Kelly, R-16th, says the security at the Saturday, Oct.
+5, campaign rally for former President Donald Trump is significantly greater than it had been at the July 13 rally at the same Connoquenessing Township venue.

 Kelly, who heads the bipartisan Task Force on the Attempted Assassination of Donald J. Trump, said Friday that communications between the task force and federal agencies like the FBI and U.S. Secret Service have created a clearer picture of security expectations for future Trump rallies, including for the one Saturday at the Butler Farm Show grounds.